 We’ve just spent two amazing days in Italy, docking first at Salerno and then at Civitavecchia.
-It’s been a whirlwind of ancient sites and breathtaking vistas, and although we only had a taste of Italy it was the most exquisite introduction, and we’ve vowed to return – especially to the Amalfi Coast.
+It’s been a whirlwind of cruising along the Amalfi Coast, visiting ancient sites and discovering breathtaking vistas, and although we only had a taste of Italy it was the most exquisite introduction, and we’ve vowed to return – especially to the Amalfi Coast.

-I can’t offer you tips about what to see as there is so much to do, and we had only an introduction.
+There is so much to see and do along the Amalfi Coast, and we had only an introduction.
 But I can hopefully give you an insight into the places we were privileged to visit, and perhaps tempt you to visit them or reconnect you to places you’ve been to in the past.

 After a beautiful day cruising on Sea Princess through the Suez Canal and into the Mediterranean Sea we travelled on towards Italy.
 We had our first views of Italy as we entered the Straits of Messina, which separate Sicily with mainland Italy.